Pleasant Hill, Kentucky

 The Centre Family Dwelling (1824) and West Family Dwelling (1821) at Pleasant Hill.

 The Shakers built and maintained part of the Lexington-Harrodsburg road which ran through the village and which they operated as a toll road.
-They also operated a ferry on the Kentucky River about two miles north of Pleasant Hill.
+They also operated a ferry on the Kentucky River about two miles north of Pleasant Hill, across from High Bridge.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER